sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/export-missing-pi-points.md

 # Export a list of missing PI points

 Sometimes, PI points cannot be transferred to OCS because they have been removed on the source PI Server.
-When this occurs, PI to OCS flags the points as missing and displays a message.
+When this happens, PI to OCS flags the points as missing and displays a message.
 You can export a file that contains a list of these missing PI points for your records.
 The .CSV file contains the following information:

 - Transfer name
 - PI point IDs